What is an IRA?

 Types of IRAs

 Anyone under age 70 ½ can contribute to a Traditional IRA, but you must meet certain income requirements to be eligible for the tax benefits.
-Currently, your modified adjusted gross income (MAGI) must be less than $61,000 for individuals and $98,000 for those married filing jointly.
-The annual contribution limit is $5,500 until you turn 50 and then increases to $6,500.
+Currently, if you are covered by a retirement plan at work your modified adjusted gross income (MAGI) must be less than $75,000 for individuals and $124,000 for those married filing jointly.
+The annual contribution limit is $6,000 until you turn 50 and then increases to $7,000.
 Once you turn 70 ½, you must stop making contributions and begin taking out minimum required distributions from your account.
 Contributions are tax-deductible, but you will pay taxes on your withdrawals.
 You may be subject to a 10% penalty if you make withdrawals before you turn 59 ½.
 Learn more about Traditional IRAs.

 SEP IRAs are retirement savings plans aimed towards small and medium sized businesses.
 It offers tax benefits to employees and employers.
 Contributions to SEP IRAs must be made by employers, and if contributions are made in a given year, they must be made for every eligible individual at the business.
 Since employer contributions to the SEP IRA are not counted as the employees’ income, employees do not pay taxes on contributions, only on withdrawals.
 Withdrawal rules are similar to that of the Traditional IRA.
 Learn more about SEP IRAs.